Your Child’s First Visit

 A child’s first dentist visit should occur around six months after the first tooth emerges or at one year of age, whichever comes first.
 We encourage parents with children under 4 to accompany them and participate in the cleaning.
 We will ask that you arrive 15 minutes early to complete paperwork, and we will take your child’s medical history.
-If you are the parent of a special needs child, please speak with our office staff about any accommodations that you need.
-We are professionally trained to provide dental care for the special needs child and can make recommendations based on our experience that may help you and your child have a more comfortable visit.
+If you are the parent of a special-needs child, please speak with our office staff about any accommodations that you need.
+We are professionally trained to provide dental care for special-needs children and can make recommendations based on our experience that may help you and your child have a more comfortable visit.

-The first visit to PDC Waltham ill consist of a teeth cleaning and a topical fluoride application.
+The first visit to PDC Waltham will consist of a teeth cleaning and a topical fluoride application.
 Expect this to take around 30 minutes.
-We will make a visual exam of your child’s teeth and gums, but no X-rays unless there is a necessity.
+We will do a visual exam of your child’s teeth and gums, but no X-rays, unless there is a necessity.
 We also provide sedation dentistry on an as-needed basis.
-If this is something that you anticipate needing, please contact our office at 781-647-0804.
+If this is something that you anticipate needing, please contact our office at (781) 647-0804.
 We will discuss the process, treatment plan, and insurance coverage and costs.

-Some of the equipment in a dentist office can look large and scary to small children.
+Some of the equipment in a dentist’s office can look large and scary to small children.
 To make your child more comfortable prior to their first visit, we recommend:

-Scheduling your child’s visit during a time of day when they are rested and calm.
-Read age-appropriate books about dental visits, and role-play a dentist visit, with stuffed toys or dolls.
-Allow your child to “be the dentist” as well as “be the patient”.
+Scheduling your child’s visit during a time of day when they are rested and calm is ideal.
+Read age-appropriate books about dental visits and role-play a dentist visit with stuffed toys or dolls.
+Allow your child to “be the dentist” as well as “be the patient.”
 Use positive, simple language to describe the dental exam.
-Focus on encouraging healthy teeth habits.
+Focus on encouraging healthy dental habits.
 Bring a favorite doll or toy to keep your child company.